esmerek/terrific-zebra-dadb5/content/pages/index.md

 seo:
   title: Epic Fusion GmbH - Mindset is everything.
   description: >-
     Epic Fusion moves your digital initiatives into the new reality.
-Digital Workplace, Change Culture and Employee
+Shape your Digital Workplace into a complete new Employee Experience.
   extra:
     - name: 'og:type'
       value: website